GluuFederation/Gluu_SSO_SugarCrm_module/README.md

 [Download SugarCRM-gluu-sso-2.4.4 module](https://raw.githubusercontent.com/GluuFederation/gluu-sso-SugarCRM-module/master/SugarCRM_gluu_sso_2.4.4/SuiteCRM_gluu_sso_2.4.4.zip).

-For example if you are using gluu-server-2.4.2 it is necessary to use oxD-server-2.4.2 and SugarCRM-gluu-sso-2.4.2-module
+For example if you are using gluu-server-2.4.2 it is necessary to use oxd-server-2.4.2 and SugarCRM OpenID Connect Single Sign-On (SSO) Module by Gluu 2.4.2

 ## Step 5.
 Install module